danonymous856/pytorch/README.md

 No wrapper code needs to be written.
 You can see [a tutorial here](https://pytorch.org/tutorials/advanced/cpp_extension.html) and [an example here](https://github.com/pytorch/extension-cpp).

+## KEY FEATURES & CAPABILITIES

+### Production Ready
+Transition seamlessly between eager and graph modes with TorchScript, and accelerate the path to production with TorchServe.

+### Distributed Training
+Scalable distributed training and performance optimization in research and production is enabled by the torch.distributed backend.

+### Robust Ecosystem
+A rich ecosystem of tools and libraries extends PyTorch and supports development in computer vision, NLP and more.

+### Cloud Support
+PyTorch is well supported on major cloud platforms, providing frictionless development and easy scaling.

 ## Installation

 ### Binaries
 Commands to install from binaries via Conda or pip wheels are on our website:
 [https://pytorch.org](https://pytorch.org)

 #### NVIDIA Jetson Platforms